[facebook_likebox case_type=”like_button” fbl_id=”8″][/facebook_likebox]

-Matt tours nearly year-round, accompanying himself on the 21st Century melodic-percussive instruments called the Hang, the Gubal, the Gudu and Hang Gu, that are best described as “sound sculptures” allowing him to create kaleidoscopic rhythms and melodies that are awe-inspiring and unforgettable.
+Matt tours nearly year-round, accompanying himself on the 21st Century melodic-percussive instruments called the Hang, the Gubal, the Gudu and Hang Gu…that allow him to create kaleidoscopic rhythms and melodies that are awe-inspiring and unforgettable.
 He’s known throughout the world as one of the premier players of this new breed of instrument that started a modern renaissance in musical instrument design.
-Even though he has a penchant for acoustic instruments, Matt also has a vast background in electronic music and is one of the pioneer players of the Electronic Valve Instrument (EVI).
+Aside from his acoustic leanings, Matt also has a vast background in electronic music and is one of the pioneer players of the Electronic Valve Instrument (EVI).

-Matt has a history of performing at progressive events like the distinguished TED and TEDx conferences and diverse venues that range from house concerts to concert halls.
-Aside from The Rhythm of Life, Matt has released numerous recordings such as Dance Of The Helix, Hangisphere, and Bliss Attack.
-His band, The Venusians, have for years been seminal in the ambient and world music scene of San Francisco and the West Coast.
-The Venusians album, Hot Planet received extensive airplay and was in the top 10 on the College Music charts.
+Matt has a history of performing at progressive events and diverse venues that range from house concerts to concert halls.
+His band, The Venusians, have for years been seminal in the ambient and world music scene of San Francisco and the West Coast and were in the forefront of merging electronic music with more traditional instrumentation.

 For a more about Matt’s artistry and personal life…please read on.

 Matt’s father was a jazz pianist and Matt started piano lessons at an early age before switching to trumpet.
 He became enthralled with the EVI (Electronic Valve Instrument) after seeing Mike Metheny performing on an early experimental model.
-Matt got one of the rare instruments, and when the Akai Corporation began marketing it, Matt was hired to travel around the country demonstrating the progressive instrument.
-In addition, his band The Venusians were getting popular in San Francisco and became favorites of the “digerati” of Silicon Valley and the Bay Area with Apple, Google, Yahoo, Oracle and Microsoft hiring them to play gala industry events.
-The group was also favorites at festivals such as Burning Man and in the San Francisco Undergound Scene.
+Matt got one of the rare instruments, and when the Akai Corporation began marketing it, he was hired to travel around the country demonstrating the progressive instrument.
+In addition, his band The Venusians were getting popular in San Francisco and became favorites of the SF underground and Burning Man scene as well as the “digerati” of Silicon Valley with Apple, Google, Yahoo, Oracle and Microsoft hiring them to play gala industry events.
 According to Venuti, “My band-mates were stellar musicians who could play anything that I could conjure up, including something you might hear from the Star Wars Cantina Band.
 That was when George Lucas hired us to be that band for his Star Wars Gala event in San Francisco when he released the first prequel of the classic series.
 That event was a game-changer for the band and the calls were pouring in.
 We were employing cirque-like acrobats and exotic performing artists that complimented our interstellar identity.
 Craigslist founder Craig Newmark dubbed us the ‘Emissaries of Sonic Shamanism’.”

 Because Venuti was playing the cutting-edge EVI, pop music celebrity Thomas Dolby asked Matt to play at the main TED Conference in his “TED House Band” with Dolby, Michael Manring and Rachelle Garniez in front of the most influential leaders in the worlds of technology, entertainment and design.
 In addition, Venuti was asked to open the conference with a solo EVI performance, and to give his own TED talk about the instrument on the closing day.
 Although he was riding high as the a frontman in this new world of technology and music, Matt was yearning for something new in his musical repertoire.
 He was experiencing, in his own words, “electronic overload” and he began to search for an acoustic instrument that would best help him express his musical ideas.